tom-perrin/silly_catmera/README.md

 ### :hammer: Troubleshooting

-In case some images are not appearing, you can uncomment the Debugging section of the `detect_expression` function in `silly_cater.py` in order to see the top 3 face blenshapes in real-time.
+In case some images are not appearing, you can uncomment the Debugging section of the `detect_expression` function in `silly_cater.py` in order to see the top scores for face blenshapes in real-time.
 You can also customize the threshold values in the same function.
-Feel free to add more cat images and include them in the `CAT_MAP` dictionary.
+Feel free to add more cat images and include them in the `CAT_MAP` dictionary (currently, all image files are in .jpg format).

 ### :star: Credits